 Welcome to Product Files, a series of articles that touch on some of the more interesting aspects of running a product organisation for the last several years.

 As this series grows, additional links will show up here:

-Google recently published a blog post by the DoorDash team that covered how the T8, supported by Android Enterprise's suite of management solutions, provided some pretty respectable achievements for them:
+Google recently published a blog post and video by the DoorDash team that covered how the T8, supported by Android Enterprise's suite of management solutions, provided some pretty respectable achievements for them:

 As the T8 slowly edges towards the end of its anticipated extended lifecycle and customers begin moving to newer options, I thought I'd take some time in this article to dive a little deeper into the product development of the RHINO T8 and some of the product decisions I made during the development of the tablet that ultimately made it attractive to DoorDash, becoming one of their most-deployed units today.